taufiiqarifin/Animal-Shelter-Workshop/README.md

 ### 📊 Admin Dashboard

--   Overview of reports, rescues, adoptions, and active users
+-   Overview of reports, adoptions, and revenue
 -   Visualization of animal statistics and system metrics

 ### ERD